Header

 Prog Reviewer

 4 stars The many reviewers who came before me must have given readers a fairly good idea of what this album is like, so let me just add this: if you like classic symphonic prog of the 1970s, you'll most probably love this album.
 The Tangent's compositions are highly ambitious, and this album contains enough first-rate playing to keep any prog-freak happy.
-Flutes, saxes, electric and acoustic guitars, a superb rhythm section, and the quirkiest keyboard solos to come out of the U.K. since the late seventies - all that makes for sheer delight!
+Flutes, saxes, electric and acoustic guitars, a superb rhythm section, and the quirkiest keyboard solos to come out of the U.K. since the late seventies - all that makes for sheer delight.

-Before I go on, I must admit this was the first album by the Tangent I ever heard.
-(And to be honest, I liked it so much that I immediately bought the others as well.)
+Before I go on, I must admit this was the first album by the Tangent I heard.
+(And to be honest, I liked it so much that I immediately bought the others too.)
 So when I first played it, I was virtually unaware of the Tangent's previous connection with Flower Kings singer-guitarist Roine Stolt.
 To my feeling, the Tangent were, first and foremost, Tillison's band.
 Now there's a positive side to this, and a somewhat less positive one.

 fuxi | 4/5 |